 Cats do grieve the loss of their cat friends, their humans and sometimes the loss of their homes, too.
 You may see your cat hiding more, being more withdrawn or acting depressed.
 Sometimes, particularly with the loss of her human, your cat may decide to stick to you like glue, afraid that you may disappear as well.

 While cats don’t like change in general, losing a fellow cat, their favorite human or their home is a change they often don’t adapt to without some support.
-But we can help get them through the process by following these guidelines.
+But we can help get them through the process by following these guidelines for helping a grieving cat.

 If your cat is grieving the loss of a cat friend, you may be tempted to bring home a new buddy for her.
 Eventually, this may be a good idea, but in the short run it’s best to wait until your cat is back to herself before adding a new feline friend to the family.

-If she is grieving the loss of a human, be consistent in the rest of the household and with your attention to her.
-If you are taking in a pet who is in grief over her human, give her a calm, stable environment and plenty of time to adjust to her new life.
+If your grieving cat is saddened by the loss of a human, be consistent in the rest of the household and with your attention to her.
+If you are taking in a grieving cat who is mourning over her human, give her a calm, stable environment and plenty of time to adjust to her new life.
 In either case, love, patience and time will help your cat get back to the business of being a happy cat.

 Tell us: Have you ever had a grieving cat?
-How did you help your cat overcome her grief?
+How did you help your grieving cat?

 Dealing with grief yourself?
 Check out this post on the power of positive thinking >>